 I take a break to walk across the street to eat lunch at El Avion, fish tacos with mango salsa this time.
 They’re incredible.
 Probably the best fish tacos I’ve ever had.
 The fish is fresh and perfectly cooked and I could eat the mango salsa with a spoon.

-A restaurant made from the body of an old airplane, overlooking the beautiful Costa Rican coastline, on a picture-perfect day, seems a good as place as any to spend a couple of hours, so after I eat, I finally finish Between the World and Me and slowly sip a pineapple smoothie, feeling the sun warm my skin, gloriously aware that I could be on a travel brochure for a tropical vacation right now.
+A restaurant made from the body of an old airplane overlooking the beautiful Costa Rican coastline, on a picture-perfect day, feels like the perfect place to spend a couple of hours, so after I eat, I finally finish Between the World and Me and slowly sip a pineapple smoothie, feeling the sun warm my skin, gloriously aware that I could be on a travel brochure for a tropical vacation right now.
 One passage in particular stands out: a description of his thoughts while traveling alone for the first time, to Paris.

 The next day I got up early and walked through the city.
 I visited the Musée Rodin.
 I stopped in a bistro, and with all the fear of a boy approaching a beautiful girl at a party, I ordered two beers and then a burger.
 I walked to Le Jardin du Luxembourg.
 It was about four o’clock in the afternoon.
 I took a seat.
 The garden was bursting with people, again in all their alien ways.
 At that moment a strange loneliness took hold.
 Perhaps it was that I had never sat in a public garden before, had not even known it to be something that I’d want to do.
 And all around me there were people who did this regularly.